 Before entering the control phase, devices may engage in an initialization and setup stage.
 The initialization and setup stage provides time synchronization of the first poll packet transmitted by the initiator during an upcoming control phase, e.g., as shown in Figure 27.
 Furthermore, the ranging session configuration may be altered by a two-way handshake packet exchange between devices.
 Unless renegotiated during initialization and setup or via OOB methods, the default ranging configuration parameters are used for the ranging session.

 To begin narrowband O-QPSK initialization, devices should transmit and receive on the dedicated initialization channel using the PHY modulation, as specified in the default ranging session configuration (as described in Table 31) or as configured prior to initialization via higher layer protocols.
+If more than one NB channels are included in the macMmsNbInitChannelList attribute, the initiator shall randomly select one dedicated NB channel as the initialization channel which is included in the macMmsNbInitChannelList attribute.
 The initiator may send Advertising Poll Compact frames at times and intervals at its discretion as deemed suitable for the higher layer functionality to be supported.
 Similarly, the responder should listen for incoming Advertising Poll Compact frames.

 The initiator’s transmission of an advertising message, (e.g., an Advertising Poll Compact frame), on the initialization channel defines a grid of initialization slots, each starting at integer multiples of macMmsNbInitSlotDuration after the start of the advertising message.
 Once the initiator has sent an advertising message, the initiator shall listen for an incoming advertising response in the initialization slot directly following the Advertising Poll Compact frame.

-Once a responder has received an Advertising Poll Compact frame, it may transmit the Advertising Response Compact frame in the subsequent initialization slot..
+If more than one NB channels are included in the macMmsNbInitChannelList attribute, in order to capture the Advertising Poll Compact frame on the initialization channel, the responder shall scan all NB channels which are included in the macMmsNbInitChannelList attribute.
+Once a responder has received an Advertising Poll Compact frame on the initialization channel, it may transmit the Advertising Response Compact frame in the subsequent initialization slot on the initialization channel.
+The responder shall deem this channel as the initialization channel until it tries to capture the new Advertising Poll Compact frame on the different NB channels.

 If the initiator intends to proceed to the control phase, the Start of Ranging Compact frame (10.39.11.3.4) Message Control field (within the Message ID field) shall be set to zero, one or two, with the Startup Status field set as SUCCESS (as described in Table 25).
 If a responder receives a Start of Ranging Compact frame with the Message Control field value (within the Message ID field) of one and the value of the Startup Status field is set as SUCCESS and the values of the NB Channel Map field, Management PHY Configuration field, Management MAC Configuration field, Ranging PHY Configuration field and MMS Number of Fragments field shall be passed to the higher layer.
 If any of the fields is present in both the Advertising Response and the Start of Ranging packet the latter value shall be passed to the higher layer.
 Unless further altered by OOB methods the higher layer is expected to employ the provided ranging configuration values to start the ranging session.